energyandcleanair/india_map/experiments/README.md

 24 hours).

 > [!WARNING]
-> No data will be persisted on the VM with the configuration below.
+> No data will be persisted on the VM with the configuration below when it is
+> automatically shut down.

 To create a VM that is suitable for testing:
 ```